IBM/appsody-sample-quote-app/README.md

 * [Create a private container registry in IBM Cloud Container Registry](https://cloud.ibm.com/docs/services/Registry?topic=registry-registry_setup_cli_namespace#registry_setup_cli_namespace)

 In order to use the Dacadoo Health Score API, visit https://models.dacadoo.com/doc/ to request an API key for evaluation purposes.
+Access to this API is granted individually to insurance professionals.
+There is a mock implementation of the API in this code pattern that you can use if you do not want to register.

 # Steps